iamprovidence/Artificial_Intelligence/Neural Networks/README.md

   - output layer — the last layer of neurons
   - connection — the connection between the neurons through which energy is transmitted
   - connection weight — determines how strong is the connection between neurons
+  - linearly separable problem — problem that you can solve by divided it with one line.